aalfiann/reSlim-b2b/readme.md

 * resources
     * database
         * event_delete_all_expired_auth_scheduler.sql (An expired token will auto deletion in 7 Days after expired date)
-        * reSlim-b2b.sql (Structure database in reSlim to work with default example)
+        * reSlim-b2b.sql (Structure database in reSlim-b2b to work with default test)
     * postman
         * reSlim Main.postman_collection.json (Is the file to run main api with PostMan)
         * reSlim System.postman_collection.json (Is the file to run b2b system api with PostMan)
     * template
-        * readme.md
+        * readme.md (You can get original html template here)
 * src/
     * api/
     * app/